Santa Caterina Still Has a German Population and Is Worth a Visit

 Here, you’ll find the legendary 100-year-old fig tree – a monster of interlaced branches filled with singing birds.
 Circumnavigate it counterclockwise seven times, and your future good fortune in wealth and romance are assured!

-Parque Unipraias Camboriú
+Parque Unipraias Camboriú in Santa Caterina

 North on the Atlantic coast from Florianópolis is Parque Unipraias Camboriú.
-A great place to spend the day, the park combines Estação Mata Atlântica (a nature preserve with walking trails and information placards on the flora and fauna) and a couple of cable car rides to whisk you to the top from either side of the park.
+A great place to spend the day, the park combines Estação Mata Atlântica (a nature preserve with walking trails and information placards on the flora and fauna) and a couple of cable car rides to whisk you to the top from either side of the park. website in Portuguese

 The descent from the summit into Balneário Camboriú takes you from lush Atlantic rainforest into a distinctly modern city.
 A shoreline drive separates apartment skyscrapers from a working waterfront.

-As I watched one evening, a crew of about 30 fishermen wrangled a huge net to shore, bringing fish and other sea creatures for their dinners.
+As I watched one evening, a crew of about 30 fishermen wrangled a huge net to the shore, bringing fish and other sea creatures for their dinners.

 Inland, the terrain of Santa Catarina changes.
 After crossing the coastal plain, one drives up a tortuous two-lane highway to the Planalto Serrano, a plateau almost 5,000 feet above sea level.
 Here, about 140 miles from Florianópolis, is a region with heavily forested canyons and limitless vistas.